jjyr/godwoken-original/docs/design.md

 `tx_root`, merkle root of transactions, the transactions are separated from block structure to make blocks small.

-`previous_account_root`, merkle root of all accounts before this block.
+`prev_account_root`, merkle root of all accounts before this block.

-`current_account_root`, merkle root of all accounts after this block.
+`account_root`, merkle root of all accounts after this block.

 `ag_sig`, aggregator's signature, the signed message is computed by filling zeros to the `ag_sig` field then hash the block.